 Return On Capital Employed (ROCE): What Is It?

 For those that aren't sure what ROCE is, it measures the amount of pre-tax profits a company can generate from the capital employed in its business.
 The formula for this calculation on Target is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 While the current returns on capital are decent, they haven't changed much.
-The company has employed 89% more capital in the last five years, and the returns on that capital have remained stable at 16%.
-16% is a pretty standard return, and it provides some comfort knowing that Mainfreight has consistently earned this amount.
-Over long periods of time, returns like these might not be too exciting, but with consistency they can pay off in terms of share price returns.
+The company has consistently earned 15% for the last five years, and the capital employed within the business has risen 25% in that time.
+15% is a pretty standard return, and it provides some comfort knowing that Target has consistently earned this amount.
+Stable returns in this ballpark can be unexciting, but if they can be maintained over the long run, they often provide nice rewards to shareholders.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.